epoch8/datapipe-app/README.md

 ## REST API + UI

-`DatapipeApp` inherits from `FastApi` app and can be started with server like `uvicorn`.
+`DatapipeApp` inherits from `FastApi` app and can be started with datapipe CLI or directly with server like `uvicorn`.

 ```
-uvicorn app:app
+datapipe --pipeline app:app api
 ```

 ### UI